kavia-common/weather-dashboard-21154-21163/weather_dashboard_frontend/README.md

 - Current weather card: city, temperature, description, humidity, wind
 - 7-day forecast cards with min/max and icons
 - Loading state and clear errors for 401/403/429/network with Retry
+- Automatic retry path: on 401 from One Call, app retries with One Call v3.0; if still 401, falls back to separate current/forecast endpoints
 - Optional: remembers last selected city using browser memory (can be extended with localStorage)

 ## Styling